Airomarto/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 16 - This deletes all files ending with ~
 Task 17 - This creates directories welcome/, welcome/to, welcome/to/school
-Task 18 - The command is 'ls -pamv' where p is to seperate the directory with '/'. where a is to list all contents including directories starting with '.', where m is to seperate all contents with a comma(,), and v to list all digits first
+Task 18 - The command is 'ls -pamv' where p is to seperate the directory with '/'. where a is to list all contents including directories starting with '.', where m is to seperate all contents with a comma(,), and v to list all digits first Task 19 - 0 string SCHOOL School data
+!:mime School
+then type file -C -m school.mgc (this converts the file 'school.mgc' to a magic file